fujimotos/eubin/README.md

 Configuration
 -------------

-Eubin will search `$HOME/.eubin/` for configuration files.
+Eubin will search `$HOME/.eubin/` for configuration files by default.
 The name of configuration files can be anything as long as the extension is `.conf`.

 Each file holds the configuration for a single email account.
 For example, If you have two email accounts, one for work and one for